[Moderate revision–posted 1/20/23 (replaces 3/30/18 edition)]

 Faculty members who have served a full two-year term will not be eligible for reelection to another two-year term, or appointment to an unexpired term, until two years after the expiration of the existing or previous term of service.
 Should a representative be unable to complete a two-year term of service, a replacement will be selected under the normal procedures to serve the unexpired portion of the term.

 b.
 The Provost will provide the Elections Committee with a list of full-time tenured faculty of the colleges.
-The Elections Committee will have the responsibility of developing and implementing election procedures whereby each of the colleges and the School of Law will elect its representative(s) from the list provided by the Provost.
+The Elections Committee will have the responsibility of developing and implementing election procedures whereby each of the colleges and the School of Law, School of Veterinary Medicine, and University Libraries will elect its representative(s) from the list provided by the Provost.

 The TTU administration, Faculty Senate, or other academic groups may submit proposals for OP revisions to the PSVP.
 Such proposals for revisions, regardless of their source, shall be reviewed and approved by the Faculty Senate.
 Following this review, the Faculty Senate shall present approved proposals to the faculty for consideration.
 In this process, the voting faculty* shall be polled for approval or disapproval of the proposals.
 If approved by a majority of those voting, the proposals shall be forwarded by the PSVP to the President for his/her review and approval.